 Yes.
 Once given, consent remains valid for the relevant procedure unless it is withdrawn.

 Consent can be withdrawn at any time.
-If the healthcare professional has any doubts about whether a woman has withdrawn her consent, they should stop the procedure as soon as possible, have a conversation with the woman and only continue if she has given her consent.
+If the healthcare professional has any doubts about whether a woman or birthing person has withdrawn their consent, they should stop the procedure as soon as possible, have a conversation with the individual and only continue if they have given their consent.